Malavanitippa: Road

-Malavanitippa is well connected by road from Bhimavaram-Juvvalapalem road via Jakkaram or Pallipalem.
+Malavanitippa is well connected by road from the Bhimavaram-Juvvalapalem road via Jakkaram or Pallipalem.
 Most convenient road way to reach Malavanitippa is from Bhimavaram via Jakkaram village and the distance is 20 km.
-Andhra Pradesh State Road Transport Corporation (APSRTC) operates daily bus service from Bhimavaram bus station on specific timings.
+Andhra Pradesh State Road Transport Corporation (APSRTC) operates daily bus service from the Bhimavaram bus station on specific timings.
 A number of Auto rickshaws run frequently throughout the day from Bhimavaram old bus station.

 Rail

-The nearest railway station is Bhimavaram Town railway station (station code: BVRT), 19 km from the Malavanitippa village and takes approximately 40 minutes to travel.
+The nearest railway station is the Bhimavaram Town railway station (station code: BVRT), 19 km from the Malavanitippa village, and takes approximately 40 minutes to travel.

 Air

-Vijayawada Airport is nearest domestic airport, situated on Chennai - Kolkata National Highway 5 about 93 km from Malavanitippa.
+Vijayawada Airport is the nearest domestic airport, situated on Chennai - Kolkata National Highway 5 about 93 km from Malavanitippa.
 Rajahmundry Airport is another easily accessible domestic airport (107 km Approx).

 Water

-Until mid-90's, Mogadindi drain Waterway was the only route for the transportation of civilians and goods to Malavanitippa from Bhimavaram by Launch (boat).
-After the improvement of roads, this waterway is remaining unutilized.
+Until the mid-90s, the Mogadindi drain Waterway was the only route for the transportation of civilians and goods to Malavanitippa from Bhimavaram by Launch (boat).
+After the improvement of roads, this waterway remains unutilized.

 Civic administration

 Malavanitippa Gram panchayat is the civic governing body of the village.
-It serves as a major panchayat with 8 wards including nearby Gogutippa village and comes under Undi constituency, currently representing by MLA Raghu Rama Krishna Raju.
-Over the years, villagers unanonymously select the Sarpanch without going for elections, which shows the friendly relationship among the villagers.
+It serves as a major panchayat with 8 wards, including the nearby Gogutippa village, and comes under the Undi constituency, currently represented by MLA Raghu Rama Krishna Raju.
+Over the years, villagers unanimously select the Sarpanch without going for elections, which shows the friendly relationship among the villagers.
 The present Sarpanch of the Malavanitippa panchayat is Sagiraju Subbaraju.